 - 47 Museum Street, WC1A 1LY

-On a visit in February 2008, Ewan and Sarah had the okonomi-yaki and were extremely pleased with them — one was the Osaka Mix and the other Kiso Mix (set lunch meal at £10.80, including miso soup).
-The basic mix for the pancake was similar, but the topping on the former was slices of bacon, while the latter had a mix of mushrooms, lotus root and garlic (very carefully fried by the waitress) and melted cheese photo.
-Kat had rice with pork and chicken.
-The menu is keen to point out the organic provenance of the meats.
-These are cooked in the kitchen and brought out, but the pork in particular attracted very positive comments.
-On a return visit in August, the okonomi-yaki were every bit as good, though unfortunately the green tea was also very fine, not too bitter at all.
+On a visit in February 2008, Ewan and Sarah had the okonomi-yaki set lunch (Osaka Mix and Kiso Mix options) and were extremely pleased with it.
+The basic mix for the pancake was similar, but the topping on the Osaka Mix was slices of bacon, while the Kiso Mix had a mixture of mushrooms, lotus root and garlic (very carefully fried by the waitress) and melted cheese photo.
+Kat had rice with pork and chicken, which was cooked in the kitchen and brought out.
+The pork in particular attracted very positive comments.
+Service was attentive, and they were happy to bring out tap water.
+The roasted green tea was also very fine, not too bitter at all.